SMD Resistors: Codes, Size, Testing, Tolerance and Selection

 Temperature Coefficient Explained: A temperature coefficient of ±100 ppm/°C means the resistance can change by up to 100 parts per million (0.01%) for each degree Celsius of temperature change.
 For a 10kΩ resistor with ±100ppm/°C TC, a 25°C temperature change could cause the resistance to change by up to 25Ω (0.25%).

-Selecting the appropriate SMD resistor involves considering multiple parameters to ensure optimal performance, reliability, and cost-effectiveness for your specific application.
-This section provides updated guidelines for 2024-2025.
+Selecting the appropriate SMD resistor involves evaluating five critical parameters: package size, resistance value, tolerance, temperature coefficient, and packaging type, to ensure optimal performance, reliability, and cost-effectiveness for your specific application.

 The Five Critical Parameters